-Klobuchar: Not aware of questionable evidence in teen’s case
+Klobuchar’s claims about black teen’s case draw criticism

-MINNEAPOLIS (AP) — Sen. Amy Klobuchar said Sunday that she was not aware of questionable evidence and police tactics used to send a young black teen to prison for life when she was a top Minneapolis prosecutor.
+MINNEAPOLIS (AP) — Civil rights activists and legal experts challenged Sen. Amy Klobuchar’s claims that she was unaware of questionable evidence and police tactics used to send a young black teen to prison for life when she was a top Minneapolis prosecutor.

+In an interview with “Fox News Sunday,” Klobuchar denied that she had knowledge of any evidence that would call the conviction into question.
 But much of what The Associated Press found while investigating the case of Myon Burrell, now 33, would have been available to her office at the time.

-Klobuchar was Hennepin County attorney at the time, and has raised the case throughout her political career as an example of how she helped find justice for victims of gun violence.
+Klobuchar, who was Hennepin County attorney at the time, has raised the case throughout her political career as an example of how she helped find justice for victims of violence.

-“I didn’t know about this new evidence until I saw the report,” Klobuchar told Chris Wallace of Fox News when asked about allegations the teen may have been wrongfully convicted.
+“I didn’t know about this new evidence until I saw the report,” Klobuchar told Fox host Chris Wallace when asked about allegations the teen may have been wrongfully convicted.
 “I couldn’t have.
 I haven’t been in the office for 12 years.”

-“If there is new evidence, it must come forward,” she said, as she and other presidential hopefuls headed into the Iowa Democratic Caucus.
-“It must be considered immediately by the courts.”
+As she and other hopefuls entered the Iowa Democratic caucuses, Klobuchar said any new evidence should be brought forward and considered immediately by the courts.

 Klobuchar has trailed the top tier of candidates in Iowa, but she is hoping to exceed expectations by touting her moderate record and ability to win in Republican-heavy areas.